vapor-community/example/README.md

 Note: the `run` script may contain fixes for bugs in SPM that may prevent you from building with `swift build`.

+If you are having issues running, try clearing your downloaded files with `./clear`.
+Also, checkout Kylef's [swiftenv](https://github.com/kylef/swiftenv) for ensuring you have the latest version of Swift installed.
+If you have `swiftenv`, run `swiftenv install` inside your root folder to install the proper version of Swift.

 View [Vapor](https://github.com/qutheory/vapor) for documentation.